jakubbilko/todoo/README.md

 ## Browser compatibility

-Test under the latest versions of Chrome and Firefox
+Tested under the latest versions of Chrome and Firefox